Preventing and reporting electoral fraud

 They may be able to explain whether or not electoral fraud has been committed, and can refer your concerns to the police if necessary.
 They can also provide you with the details of the police contact for the relevant police force so that you can report the allegation yourself.

 If you have evidence that electoral offence has been committed you should contact the police immediately.
 You should be prepared to give them a statement and substantiate your allegation.
+You can contact the police using the 101 non-emergency number, unless you witness a crime in progress in which case you should call 999.

 If appropriate, the police will investigate the matter.
 Every police force has designated a Single Point of Contact (known as a SPOC) to lead on election-related crime and give specialist advice to local police officers.